nextleap-project/countermitm/source/oob.rst

 We suggest that each MUA keeps:

-- a "peer-chain" which keeps track of all incoming and outgoing mail towards a peer.
-A message which goes to multiple peers will be recorded in each respective peer-chain.
+- a "peer-log" which keeps track of all incoming and outgoing mail towards a peer.
+A message which goes to multiple peers will be recorded in each respective peer-log.

-- a "oob-chain" which keeps track of all own out-of-band verifications
+- a "oob-log" which keeps track of all own out-of-band verifications

 If the client instead keeps a history of Autocrypt keys it observed this history could be compared after the fact when users verify their